The Hunt for Red October (film): Filming

 Made before the extensive use of CGI became the norm in filmmaking, the film's opening sequence featured a long pull-out reveal of the immense titular Typhoon-class sub.
 It included a nearly full-scale, above-the-water-line mockup of the sub, constructed from two barges welded together.
 Each country's submarine had its own background color: Soviet submarines, such as Red October and V.K.
 Konovalov, had interiors in black with chrome trim.
 American ships, such as Dallas and Enterprise, had grey interiors.

 Early filming was aboard Reuben James in the area of the Juan de Fuca Strait and Puget Sound in March 1989.
 The ship operated out of U.S. Coast Guard Station Port Angeles.
 The SH-60B detachment from the Battlecats of HSL-43 operated out of NAS Whidbey Island, after being displaced by the film crew.
-Most underwater scenes were filmed using smoke with a model sub connected to 12 cables, giving precise, smooth control for turns.
+Most underwater scenes were filmed using smoke, with a model sub connected to 12 cables, giving precise, smooth control for turns.
 Computer effects, in their infancy, created bubbles and other effects such as particulates in the water.

-By March 1990, just before the film's theatrical release, the Soviet Parliament removed the Communist Party from government, effectively ending the Cold War.
+In March 1990, just before the film's theatrical release, the Soviet Parliament removed the Communist Party from government, effectively ending the Cold War.
 Set during this period, there were concerns that with its end, the film would be irrelevant but Neufeld felt that it "never really represented a major problem".
-To compensate for the change in the Soviet Union's political climate, an on-screen crawl appears at the beginning of the film stating that it takes place in 1984 during the Cold War.
+To compensate for the change in the Soviet Union's political climate, an on-screen crawl appears at the beginning of the film stating that it takes place in 1984, during the Cold War.
 Tony Seiniger designed the film's poster and drew inspiration from Soviet poster art, using bold red, white and black graphics.
 According to him, the whole ad campaign was designed to have a "techno-suspense quality to it".
 The idea was to play up the thriller aspects and downplay the political elements.

-The film caused a minor sensation in the black projects submarine warfare technology community.
+The film caused a minor sensation in the submarine black projects warfare technology community.
 In one scene, where USS Dallas is chasing Red October through the submarine canyon, the crew can be heard calling out that they have various "milligal anomalies".
-This essentially revealed the use of gravimetry as a method of silent navigation in US submarines (though this method of navigation had been explained as the navigation method of Red October in the book six years earlier).
+This essentially revealed the use of gravimetry as a method of silent navigation in US submarines, though this method of navigation had been explained as the navigation method of Red October in the book six years earlier.
 Thought to be a billion dollar black project, the development of a full-tensor gravity gradiometer by Bell Aerospace was a classified technology at the time.
 It was thought to be deployed on only a few s after it was first developed in 1973.
 Bell Aerospace later sold the technology to Bell Geospace for oil exploration purposes.
 The last Typhoon-class submarine was officially laid down in 1986, under the name TK-210, but according to sources was never finished and scrapped in 1990.